lakwarus/kubernetes-up/README.md

 The goal of this project is to provide a minimalistic script which fires up a single node kubernetes cluster on the local machine.

-## Compatibility
+## Prerequisites
+The only prerequisite for running this is Docker.
+You *do not* need any Kubernetes binaries besides what's provided in this repository.

-This script was tested on an Ubuntu 14.10 box running Docker 1.6.0.
+The script was tested with Ubuntu 14.10 and Docker 1.6.0.

-## Kubernetes version
-Unfortunately this example is currently not working with kubernetes 0.15.0 due to a port change which prevents the kubelet from talking to the master.
-Thus the previous release (0.14.2) is used.

 ## Example
 To fire up a single-node kubernetes cluster on your local machine all you need to do is call the ``kube-up.sh`` script: